Goulash Communism: János Kádár

 János Kádár joined the Hungarian Communist Party while it was still illegal in 1931.
 He was arrested for conspiracy shortly after.
-A decade later he rejoined the party in 1941 but went into hiding until the end of WWII, when Hungary was turned communist after the occupation of the Red Army of the Soviet Union, by the "blue-ballot" elections.
-He started openly practicing communism and worked throughout the new communist government of Hungary until he was arrested for the third time for allegedly being a "secret agent" against the party.
-After Stalin's death, Imre Nagy released many people from prison, one of which was Kádár.
+A decade later he rejoined the party in 1941 but went into hiding until the end of World War II, when Hungary was turned communist after the occupation of the Soviet Red Army, by the "blue-ballot" elections.
+He started openly practicing communism and worked throughout Hungary's new communist government until he was arrested for the third time for allegedly being a "secret agent" against the party.
+After Stalin's death, Imre Nagy released many people from prison, Kádár among them.
 He was released and rehabilitated.
 He became popular due to being a victim of Stalin's purges, a proof that he stood against the former Rákosi administration.
 In July 1956 he was elected to the Hungarian politburo.
-In October 25, 1956 he was elected in the midst of the revolution to the position of first secretary of the MDP.
+During the revolution, on October 25, 1956, he was elected to the position of first secretary of the MDP.
 Six days later, the MDP was reorganized as the Hungarian Socialist Workers' Party (MSZMP), with Kádár as its first leader.
-The Politburo of the Soviet Union then summoned him to Moscow where they nominated him to be the new leader of Hungary.
+The Politburo of the Communist Party of the Soviet Union then summoned him to Moscow, where he was nominated to be the new leader of Hungary.
 He had major influence in the political affairs of the country until 1988.